 Circuit Class: Classes 1-3 based on inspection, testing, and performance requirements.
+As set by IPC (see page 4)

 Circuit Type: Types 1-5 based on layer count, material selection, and vias.
+As set by IPC (see page 4)

 Conductive Ink: Conductive particles, usually silver or copper, suspended in an adhesive carrier, usually epoxy.
 Can be used to make conductive traces, or as a replacement for a copper shield.
 Typically more flexible than copper foil.